Flithor/ReusableCodes/README.md

 //Code From: https://github.com/Flithor/ReusableCodes/{file path}
 ```

+**Disclaimer:
-**Disclaimer: I am not responsible for any consequences of anyone trusting and using my code.**
+I am not responsible for any consequences of anyone trusting and using my code.
+Treat any code you got by CTRL+C/V with caution.**

 ## AppSetting
 #### [AppSetting.cs](https://github.com/Flithor/ReusableCodes/blob/main/AppSetting/AppSettings.cs)